solidjs/solid-docs-legacy/langs/en/api.md

 </For>
 ```

-Optional second argument is an index signal:
+The optional second argument is an index signal:

 ```jsx
 <For each={state.list} fallback={<div>Loading...</div>}>